nupurrathod/Effects-of-Maintenance-Treatment-Duration-on-Relapse-in-ANCA-Associated-Vasculitis/README.md

 ## Repository Contents
 - Dissertation.pdf: Full text of the dissertation document.
-- Data/: Due to privacy concerns, the actual patient datasets analyzed in this study cannot be uploaded or shared publicly.
-The folder contains sample or anonymized data where applicable.
+- Data: Due to privacy concerns, the actual patient datasets analyzed in this study cannot be uploaded or shared publicly.
-- Scripts/: Contains Python scripts used for data analysis and model implementation.
+- Scripts: Contains Python scripts used for data analysis and model implementation.